Last Updated on by

 Parking at any one of these three locations requires a $5 day-use permit (self-pay stations are at each location).
 You can also pay for parking in the visitor center, but they’re only open during daytime hours so it’s best to just arrive with enough cash to cover the parking fee.

-If you’re traveling to Frog Lake between November 1 and May 30, you’ll need a Sno-Park permit ($5/day, $25/season).
-The permits can be purchased in Meyers or South Lake Tahoe (not at the actual Sno-Park), and they will save you the $100 ticket if you park without a permit.
+Please note that if you’re traveling to Frog Lake between November 1 and May 30, you’ll need a Sno-Park permit ($5/day, $25/season).
+The permits can be purchased in Meyers or online (not at the actual Sno-Park).
+Without a permit you run the risk of receiving a $100 ticket.

 Here’s a map to help you find the Carson Pass Information Station and parking lot for the trail to Frog Lake.